gratimax/gratimax.github.io/resources/pages/about.md

 # About

-I am Berkeley undergraduate with interests in math, computer science, and physics.
+I am an undergraduate student at Berkeley with interests in math, computer science, and physics.

 Check me out on social media: